AntonioDrusin/amiga_demo_base/README.md

 4. Separation of concerns for copper support.
 5. Full inclusion of a newer P61 player source code, for modifications and integration.
 6. Makefile modified to run convert.exe when the graphics sources have changed.
+7. Minor optimizations on calling the player's routines (see music.c)

 # Additions